Last updated on March 31st, 2022

 - Decide on which type of render you would like to use and the preferred colour.

-- Engage with three local renderers you’ve found on Checkatrade.
+- Contact three local plasterers on Checkatrade.

 - Get quotes for the project, along with suggested dates for the work.
 Ideally, the tradesperson will be able to guide you on the best colour and render type.
 Agree whether you or the renderer is responsible for scaffolding and/or materials.